sebscholl/knowledge-git-sync/athenaeum/career/amazon/behavorial-interview-stories/Building the RampEX Team to deliver a one-of-a-kind VR Training System.md

 **Task**
 - Once I secured startup capital, it was time to build a team and get to the real work!
 	- First, I needed to architect a solution to identify the required competencies
-- The goal was to launch the first version of our system as a Pilots in 10 months

 **Action**
 - I went through my own System Design Exercise (can break down if needed)